paper-skyline/ftnt_fts/FortiTester Kickstart.md

 ### Layer 3 Network Object

-For this example, the __DUT Role__ will be set to __Network Gateway__ where the FortiTester will be sending client traffic towards the DUT on one port, and receiving return traffic from the DUT on a separate port, as illustrated in the diagram below:
+For this example, the __DUT Role__ will be set to __Network Gateway__ where the FortiTester will be sending client traffic towards the DUT on one port (the Client port), and receiving return traffic from the DUT on a separate port (the Server port), as illustrated in the diagram below.
+It's a little counter-intuitive, but the __DUT Working Mode__ in this scenario gets set to __NAT__, not because the DUT is performing NAT for the client traffic, but because the return traffic from the DUT will be coming from a different network segment.

 ![Layer 3 Network Object](./images/fts_network_object.png "Example Layer 3 Network Object")